 The Temporary Foreign Worker Program (TFWP)

 The Temporary Foreign Worker Program (TFWP) is designed to assist Canadian employers by permitting the temporary hiring of foreign nationals for up to three years (dependent on the stream) to address labor force shortages within Canada.
 This program is jointly managed by Immigration, Refugees, and Citizenship Canada (IRCC) and Employment and Social Development Canada (ESDC).
 Under the TFWP, there are five streams: high-wage workers, low-wage workers, global talent, foreign agricultural workers, and foreign academics.
-To hire a foreign national temporarily, the Canadian employer may be required to conduct a Labor Market Impact Assessment (LMIA) to ensure the domestic Canadian labour force is not negatively affected by the hiring of the foreign national, unless specifically exempted.
+To hire a foreign national temporarily, the Canadian employer may be required to conduct a Labor Market Impact Assessment (LMIA) to ensure the domestic Canadian labour force is not negatively affected by the hiring of the foreign national unless specifically exempted.

 How Does the Temporary Foreign Worker Program Work?